abdeoliveira/simplecron/README.md

 Running `simplecron` has the same affect of running `simplecron status`.

-# Logging and error handling
+# Logging and Error Handling

 Logs are kept on `~/.cache/simplecron`.